 Yet, the kidnapping did have one surprisingly positive effect.
 I felt like I had finally really come to accept and be happy about just settling down for a while.
 In fact, if I had not rented my house, I would have come home almost two weeks early.
 Something I would never have considered in the past!
 It also made me really want to get to Merida and go back to creating this new chapter of my life.

 Sadly, after only two weeks passed in this new chapter of my life, the Coronavirus hit the scene and upended most of my plans for this new chapter in my life.

 Now My Plans Are On-Hold

-About two weeks after my self imposed quarantine, the government imposed a stay at home policy.
+About two weeks after my self-imposed quarantine, the government imposed a stay-at-home policy.
 Nowadays, restaurants only deliver, and most stores, except convenience stores and supermarkets, are closed.
 (No more than one person can enter a store.
 Even then, most stores are not open to anyone over the age of 60).
-No alcohol was available for sale from during most of the last five months.
+No alcohol was available for sale during most of the last five months.
 You cannot leave the house without a mask.

 So far, there have been around 2000 deaths in the Yucatan from Coronavirus.
 90% of these have occurred in the past three months.
-Mexico has the third-highest number of deaths of any country in the world, and many experts maintain that the real death rate may be several times the number reported by the government.
+Mexico has the third-highest number of deaths globally, and many experts maintain that the real death rate may be several times the number reported by the government.

 How Coronavirus Makes Me Feel

 Some days I am fine staying at home.
 Others, I felt a strong sense of alienation and sadness.
 It took me almost a month to understand that I feel a bit cheated.
 Once I decided to settle down, I couldn’t be involved in the community, etc. I even miss some of the daily joys of living here, like going out for drinks and dinner with friends, sightseeing, etc.